The Economics of Social Data: Optimal Data Intermediation

-Intuitively, the demand of each individual consumer comes from two sources: the idiosyncratic shock and the common shock.
-While each consumer has an informational monopoly over the idiosyncratic shock, the producer can learn about the common shock not only from consumer $i$ but also from all of the other consumers.
-The more strongly correlated the underlying fundamentals $ w_{i}$ and $w_{-i}$ are, the easier it is to learn from other consumers' signals.
-Proposition \ref{Na} shows that intermediation is profitable if $ w_{i}$ and $w_{-i}$ are sufficiently correlated, regardless of the correlation structure in the noise.
-Conversely, for independent fundamentals, $G\left( S_{-i}\right) =0$, and intermediation is not profitable by Proposition \ref{3GS}.
+Proposition \ref{prof} considers the amount of information learned by the producer.
+Specifically, it requires that the signals $x_{-i}$ generate at least $1/3$ of the variance of $w_{i}$ explained by the entire vector $x$ in order for the data inflow policy $X$ to be profitable.
+Intuitively, it is cheaper to acquire each signal $x_{i}$ if the other consumers' signals are substitutes, and this is more likely to occur when the underlying fundamentals $w_{i}$ and $w_{-i}$ are correlated.
+Conversely, for independent fundamentals, $G\left( X_{-i}\right) =0$ for any $X$, and intermediation is not profitable.

-We now draw the implications for the intermediary's profits in our two leading examples, again under the additive data structure in (\ref{wa}) and ( \ref{ea}).
+We now draw the implications for the intermediary's profits in our two leading examples.

-\begin{corollary}[Inefficient but Profitable] \qquad Suppose fundamentals $w_{i}$ are perfectly correlated $\left( \alpha =1\right) $ and errors $e_{i}$ are independent $\left( \beta =0\right) $.
-As $N\rightarrow \infty $, the information gained from $N-1$ signals approaches that of $N$, and intermediation is profitable.
-However, if $\sigma $ is sufficiently small, the data externality is negative, and data sharing reduces consumer surplus. \end{corollary}
+\begin{corollary}[Common Preference] \qquad Suppose fundamentals $w_{i}$ are perfectly correlated and errors $e_{i}$ are independent.
+When $N$ is large, data intermediation is always profitable.
+However, for sufficiently small $\sigma $, the data externality is negative, and data sharing reduces social surplus. \end{corollary}

-These results echo the findings of \cite{ammo19}, who considered signals with diminishing marginal informativeness, and found socially excessive data intermediation.
+These results echo the findings of \cite{ammo21}, who considered signals with diminishing marginal informativeness, and found socially excessive data intermediation.
 The information structure in Corollary \ref{IbP} satisfies this submodularity property.
 In our model, however, socially insufficient intermediation can also occur.
 In particular, the intermediary may be unable to generate positive profits from socially efficient information with complementary signals, such as those in Corollary \ref{EbU}.

-\begin{corollary}[Efficient but Unprofitable] \qquad Suppose fundamentals $w_{i}$ are independent $\left( \alpha =0\right) $ and errors $e_{i}$ are perfectly correlated $\left( \beta =1\right) $.
-For sufficiently large $\sigma $, consumers benefit from data sharing as $ N\rightarrow \infty $.
-However, because fundamentals are independent, however, no intermediation is profitable. \end{corollary}
+\begin{corollary}[Common Experience] \qquad Suppose fundamentals $w_{i}$ are independent and errors $e_{i}$ are perfectly correlated.
+For sufficiently large $\sigma $, data sharing increases social surplus.
+However, because the fundamentals are independent, data intermediation is never profitable. \end{corollary}